 Steve and his wife, Sandy are the proud parents of two grown children.
 Their son recently completed a five-year tenure with United States Marine Corps, while their daughter currently works in the MIT Open Learning division.

 He’s a pool-fitness instructor for members with disabilities within his local YMCA’s Partnership Program.

-What’s Steve biggest passion: helping advisors and clients prepare for life’s amazing, yet often unpredictable, journey.
+Steve biggest passion is helping financial professionals and their clients prepare for life’s amazing, yet often unpredictable, journey.

 Steve’s grateful for the opportunity to work with all the gifted people he encounters in his travels.